 We got her when she was three.
-At three, she’d been bred twice and had a litter of 8, then of three.
+At three, she’d been bred twice and had a litter of 8, then of 3.
 If you don’t know much about dogs, an 8 puppy litter for a 18 lb dog is a huge and damaging litter.

 After the big litter, she had a smaller litter, and a puppy got stuck.
 She was too young to breed and panicked, so the “breeder” (puppy mill owner?) spayed her and rehomed her to us.

 We love that little mutt.
-The boy has particularly bonded with her over the years, which was a surprising twist.
+J has particularly bonded with her over the years, which was a surprising twist.
 He was indifferent to having a dog, and I was insistent (what’s a life without a dog?).
 He has thousands of nicknames for her and makes sure to walk her every day.
 He’s a fabulous pet parent.

 So you can imagine that we’ve felt a little guilty for making her an only-dog for so long.
 We’re constantly trying to battle our urge to get her a friend and to add to our family with another little dog, because really, if you already have one what’s one more?
 But we’ve been trying to remind ourselves that, despite our wanting to get another dog, we don’t own our apartment (thank god) and we won’t be buying until 2013.